PotatoPirate8/HTML-CSS-Website-/README.md

-This is a Universirty of Southampton Malaysia website prokect by Wong Jun Han
+This is a Universirty of Southampton Malaysia website project by Wong Jun Han